elixir-lsp/elixir-ls/README.md

 - Make sure you have `hex` and `git` installed.
 - Make sure `github.com` and `hex.pm` are accessible.
 You may need to configure an HTTPS proxy.
 If your setup uses TLS man-in-the-middle inspection, you may need to set `HEX_UNSAFE_HTTPS=1`.
 - If ElixirLS fails to start, you can try cleaning the `Mix.install` directory (location on your system can be obtained by calling `Path.join(Mix.Utils.mix_cache(), "installs")` from `iex` session)
-- Restart ElixirLS with a custom command `restart`
+- Restart ElixirLS with the custom command `restart`.
-- Run `mix clean` or `mix clean --deps` in ElixirLS with custom command `mixClean`.
+- Run `mix clean` or `mix clean --deps` in ElixirLS with the custom command `mixClean`.
 - Restart your editor (which will restart ElixirLS).
 - After stopping your editor, remove the entire `.elixir_ls` directory, then restart your editor.
-  - NOTE: This will cause you to have to re-run the entire dialyzer build
+  - NOTE: This will cause you to have to re-run the entire dialyzer build.

-You may need to set `elixirLS.mixEnv`, `elixirLS.mixTarget`, and `elixirLS.projectDir` if your project requires it.
-By default, ElixirLS compiles code with `MIX_ENV=test`, `MIX_TARGET=host`, and assumes that `mix.exs` is located in the workspace root directory.
+You may need to set `elixirLS.mixEnv`, `elixirLS.mixTarget`, and `elixirLS.projectDir` if your project requires this.
+By default, ElixirLS compiles code with `MIX_ENV=test` and `MIX_TARGET=host`; it assumes that `mix.exs` is located in the workspace root directory.

 If you get an error like the following immediately on startup: